Year 1 Curriculum Newsletter – Autumn Term 1st half Sept 17

 Your child will bring home a reading book on a regular basis.
 Oxford Reading Tree books will be changed once each week during group reading sessions.
 These books should be read several times at home each week as this will help make your child familiar with high frequency words and increase their fluency.
 Colour banded books can be changed on Mondays, Wednesdays and Fridays.
 RWI ‘Ditties’ will be changed around 3 times a week, depending upon how fluently your child is reading.

 Whenever your child reads to you or another adult, it is important that a comment is written in your child’s Reading Record as this helps us to monitor progress.

 Year 1 go to Forest School on Friday afternoons.
 The first session will be held in a few weeks time.
 There will be a meeting on Tuesday 12 September at 3.45 for parents to explain what happens at Forest School and the role of parent helpers.

-If you have any concerns about your child’s progress or wellbeing, please do not hesitate to speak to Mrs Davis or myself.
+Finally, if you have any queries or concerns about your child’s welfare or progress, please don’t hesitate to speak to us.

 Thank you for your continued support and co-operation.